 UNHCR in Central Europe

-Except for Slovakia and Slovenia, a representation or a national office are in each country.
-There are also two field offices, in Timisoara (Romania) and in Humenné (Slovakia) to ensure the effective operation of the Emergency Transit Centres for resettlement.
+There is a representation or a national office in each country with the exception of Slovakia.
+There are also field offices in Timisoara, Romania, and in Humenné, Slovakia to ensure the effective operation of UNHCR-funded Emergency Transit Centres (ETCs), where refugees evacuated from dangerous situations for resettlement.

-The role of the Regional Representation for Central Europe is to assist, advise and advocate with governments and NGO partners to:
+The role of the Regional Representation for Central Europe is to assist, advise and advocate for governments and NGOs to do the following:

-- Continuously monitor and improve the living conditions of asylum-seekers in reception centres and other refugee facilities and make sure that they are treated with respect for their age, gender, diversity and special needs;
+- Monitor and improve living conditions of asylum-seekers in reception centres and other refugee facilities, and ensure they are treated with respect, particularly where age, gender, diversity and special needs are issues of concern;

-- Ensure that Refugee Determination Procedures are fair and efficient and that asylum legislation and the work of asylum authorities are in accordance with international legal standards;
+- Ensure that refugee determination procedures are fair and efficient, and that asylum legislation and the work of asylum authorities reflect international legal standards;

-- Seek to facilitate durable solutions through functioning integration and resettlement policies and promote a social climate that is welcoming towards refugees and rejects xenophobic and racist attitudes.
+- Put in place functioning integration and resettlement policies and programmes, and promote a social climate that welcomes refugees, and rejects xenophobia and racism.

-All its activities are accompanied by public information, public awareness and external relations initiatives, including eight websites on the region and its countries, in order to support a rights-based approach towards solutions for the displaced.
+All activities are accompanied by public information, public awareness and external relations initiatives, including eight websites on the region and its member countries in order to promote solutions for the displaced.